o3bvv/isotopic-logging/README.rst

   # "bar | message"

-If you sure you need custom generator, you must ensure that it's threadsafe.
+If you are sure you need custom generator, you must ensure that it's threadsafe.
 You can use ``isotopic_logging.concurrency.threadsafe_iter`` for this:

 .. code-block:: python